 As an attitude of personal experimentation: Sometimes there is an individual intention of testing the effects that certain substances have on the mind or body.
 This desire to discover is inherent in the human mind and would, in a way comparable to the concern felt by the climber to reach the high peaks, or sharing the adventure when entering into the unknown jungle.
 Many famous people wanted to experience the effects of drugs.
 Sigmund Freud took cocaine regularly, Aldous Huxley did the same with mescaline, a substance taken from peyote.

-More information on drugs in the listing above
+More information on drugs.